Program Advisor and Studio Founder

 After being discovered by a New York talent manager as a young adult, Ms. Rich was signed by the Ford Modeling Agency in New York City for their commercial modeling division.
 Ms. Rich was photographed for numerous advertisements oftentimes incorporating her dance background with modeling.
 She was the “face” of the spring line of Charles of the Ritz cosmetics as well as acting/dancing in many TV commercials including Chic Jeans, Chevrolet, Crystal Light, and Pennsylvania’s Lotto, to name a few.

 Ms. Rich naturally developed the aptitude to act and began acting classes on both coasts.
 Her first film starring Danny DeVito and Harvey Keitel was directed by Brian DePalma, earned her a Screen Actor’s Guild membership.
 She went on to co-star opposite Tom Berenger shooting on location in Manhattan.
-Filming continued on both coasts including appearing in the infamous Rodney Dangerfield’s “Young Comedians” which launched the careers of famous names today.
+Filming continued on both coasts.
+She appeared in the infamous Rodney Dangerfield’s “Young Comedians” which launched the careers of famous comedians today.
 Numerous recurring roles in soap operas, situation comedies and prime time dramas led to an AFTRA membership as well.
-Ms. Rich co-starred in the Movie-of-the-Week pilot of “Quantum Leap.”
+Ms. Rich co-starred in the Movie-of-the-Week pilot episode of “Quantum Leap.”
 Additionally, Ms. Rich instructed commercial acting classes and was a founding member of an LA based comedy improv troupe.

 In addition to her acting credits, Ms. Rich has danced in numerous TV specials including television award shows.
-As a lead dancer, she has worked with choreographer Lester Wilson (Motown 25th Anniversary Special) in “Supermodels of the World”, as well as music videos and short films.
+As a lead dancer, she has worked with choreographer Lester Wilson (Motown 25th Anniversary Special with Michael Jackson), in “Supermodels of the World” with host Ben Vereen, as well as music videos and short films.

-While in LA, Christine taught at numerous dance and fitness studios in addition to teaching jazz at Los Angeles Valley Community College.
+While in LA, Christine taught at numerous dance and fitness studios in addition to teaching jazz and yoga at Los Angeles Valley Community College.

 Ms. Rich went on to invent a second resistance exercise device which is currently used nationwide and locally in the Sports Medicine field and by the trainers at a National hockey team.
-Ms. Rich received two U.S. Patents for “The Miracle Band” and produced her own series of accompanying exercise videos and product packaging.
+Ms. Rich received two U.S. Patents (one for a fitness product and one for fitness exercise) for “The Miracle Band” and produced her own series of exercise videos.